Tilikum, SeaWorld Killer Whale That Killed Its Trainer, Dies

-Tilikum was the star of the 2013 documentary, "Blackfish"
+Tilikum was the star of the 2013 documentary, Blackfish

 A well-known killer whale that had violently killed one of its SeaWorld trainers and two other people died Friday after battling a bacterial lung infection, the marine park said.